runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/itten_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/itten.jpg" />

-The Bauhaus is especially important to use because of this guy, Johannes Itten.
+The Bauhaus is especially important to us because of this guy, Johannes Itten.
 Itten was one of the forces behind the foundation courses at the Bauhaus, and he is mostly known for his work in color theory.

 If you're wondering why he's looking so weird, it's because he was a follower of the Christian fire cult Mazdaznan, in which the members follow a strict vegetarian diet, perform rhytmic breathing and gymnastic exercises.
 This is important, as Ittens work in color theory is closely tied to his spiritual beliefs.